welagedara/microservice-infrasctucture/README.md

 ```
 helm --name ci -f ./qa/jenkins/jenkins-values-new.yaml install stable/jenkins
 ```
 If Jenkins jobs do not work use this script to give sufficient permission to jenkins.
+Refer to the Kubernetes Plugin link in References for more details.
 ```
 kubectl -n kube-system create sa jenkins-sa
 kubectl create clusterrolebinding jenkins-sa --clusterrole cluster-admin --serviceaccount=<namespace>:jenkins-sa